 Steve has been married to his lovely and wonderful wife, Heidi, since 1998.
 They met at the New Hyde Park Baptist Church in New York.
 Heidi is a very caring and compassionate person.
-She is a graduate of Bob Jones University and has a professional career as a human resources director in a prominent, world-wide accounting firm where she has faithfully worked for 37 years.
-We both grew up in Queens, NY and have lived in Floral Park and South Huntington on Long Island, in South Carolina and presently in Marvin, North Carolina.
+She is a graduate of Bob Jones University and has a professional career as a human resources director in a prominent, world-wide accounting firm where she has faithfully worked for 38 years.
+We both grew up in Queens, NY and have lived in Floral Park and South Huntington on Long Island, in South Carolina and most recently in Marvin, North Carolina.

 What Steve enjoys most is reading, studying and writing on theology.
 At different times in his life he has played the piano, guitar, banjo, and violin.
 He enjoys bluegrass music.

 Steve has always loved being by the ocean.
 He helped his grandfather resurrect a 16 ft. motor boat in which they cruised around New York Harbor seeing the sites.
 He also has woodworking skills and rebuilt the mahogany flying bridge on a friend’s yacht.
 He also worked in a Port Washington, NY marina as a yacht technician.
 There he spent many pleasant summer days repairing and installing equipment on sailing yachts.

 Steve has other skills like auto mechanics (in the days you could work on your own car), painting and wallpapering.

 He loves the Metropolitan Museum of Art in New York and has tried his hand at oil painting.

 Steve has traveled to Israel, Greece, Italy, England, Scotland and Canada.
 In his younger, heartier days he enjoyed backpacking with friends and family.
 He has been to the Grand Canyon three times, hiking both the South Rim and down to the Colorado River.
 Steve climbed Long’s Peak (14,259 ft.) in the Rocky Mountain National Park, hiked and canoed throughout the Northwoods of Wisconsin, climbed Mt.
 Marcy (5,344 ft.), the highest peak in the Adirondack Mountains, skied the Catskill Mountains and hiked up Slide Mt.
 (4,180 ft.).
 Steve also climbed to the peak of Ben Nevis (4,413 ft.), the highest peak in the British Isles in Scotland’s Grampian Mountain Range.